Ryma976/holbertonschool-hbnb/part1/README.md

 ### 4. Fetching a List of Places

 This sequence describes how the application retrieves a filtered list of places and returns the formatted results to the client.
+### Use Case
+A user requests a list of all available places.

+### Flow
+1. User sends a Request (list of places) to the API.
+2. API calls the Business Logic layer to Filter Places based on criteria.
+3. Business Logic communicates with the Database to Fetch places.
+4. Database retrieves the data and sends return places back to the Business Logic.
+5. Business Logic processes the data and sends Return list to the API.
+6. API returns a Receive list (success) response to the user.

+### Layers Involved
+- User
+- API
+- Business Logic
+- Database
 ```mermaid
 sequenceDiagram
     autonumber